sitiporn/Reading-paper/update_note.md

 3) method and proposal and coding talking on this thrusday

-4) Habit of implementing papers

 5) focused on intent classification, intent detection, intent recognition

         L may be specific on joint filling and intent detection

-* guess joint filling can improve intent classification
+* guess joint filling can improve dialouge system tasks